video

 Tristan picked up an object and examined it like a police investigator at a crime scene.

-The way that a police investigator would look at an object, look for clues, look for fingerprints.
+Lovely, good, the way that a police investigator would look at an object, look for clues, look for fingerprints.

 That is the detail that he was looking in that scene, Tristan.

-So it's a good simile to use.
+So it's a good similar to use.

-Okay, how about number two?
-Tristan walked around hunting for something like he were a lion prowling the savanna.
+Okay, how about number two, Tristan walked around, hunting for something like he were a lion prowling the savanna.

 So a lion walking around, prowling, waiting for something they might be able to hunt and kill and eat.

-And that's similar to Tristan biding his time, walking around the rubbish dump, looking, searching for something that he might be able to take home.
+And that's similar to Tristan, biding his time, walking around the rubbish dump, looking, searching for something that he might be able to take home.

 Let's summarise the learning we've done today.